arosecast/arc-old/_drafts/_murakami/haruki-murakami-sputnik-sweetheart.md

 	</div>
 </div>

 So here is my new version of the illustration for Murakami’s novel, Sputnik Sweetheart.
+This illustration is of, unsurprisingly, the satellite Sputnik, set against a dark but enchanting spacescape (is that a word?).
+I think it works well as a kind of dreamy image, the star and nebula filled background softening the cold, hard edge of the metallic spacecraft.

 As normal, I have released it as an A6 and A4 print on my [Etsy](https://www.etsy.com/shop/ARoseCast?section_id=18192366 "Watercolour Illustration for Haruki Murakami's Sputnik Sweetheart on Esty") store, as well as a range of products over on [Society6](LINK "Watercolour Illustration for Haruki Murakami's Sputnik Sweetheart on Esty").

 You can also get a sneak peek at all the rest of my <a href="/project/illustration-murakami.html" title="Haruki Murakami novel watercolor illustrations by illustrator / artist Karen Muray of A Rose Cast">Haruki Murakami novel illustrations</a> over on my portfolio.